The Atheist Bible, CC-BY Fabian M. Suchanek

 Introduction

-In this section, we will argue that, despite all the criticism that can be advanced against religion, faith can have positive effects on the well-being of a believer.
-By well-being, we mean a wide array of factors that include health, mental health, happiness, and life satisfaction.
+In this section, we will argue that, despite all the criticism that can be advanced against religion, faith can have some positive effects on the well-being of a believer, i.e., it can positively impact physical and mental health, happiness, and life satisfaction.

-In this chapter, we will not try to prove whether the studies on religion and health generalize to all religions or all places.
-Rather, we will explore factors that may make religion so helpful in the cases that have been studied.
-These factors may then well apply also to other religions and other places.
+In this chapter, we will not try to prove whether these studies generalize to all religions or all places.
+Rather, we will explore the positive factors of religion that these studies have identified.
+We will then give religion the benefit of doubt, and assume that these factors apply also to other religions and other places.

-Personal well-being is a complex concept that encompasses health, mental health, happiness, life satisfaction, and a wide array of other features.
-Consequently, it is hard to measure scientifically what exactly causes which component of well-being.
-However, science has established a number of factors that generally correlate with personal well-being6789.
-We have already outlined them before, and we flesh them out in more detail here:
+Personal well-being is a complex concept that encompasses physical and mental health, self-reported happiness and life satisfaction, and a wide array of other components.
+Consequently, it is hard to measure scientifically what exactly causes each component.
+However, research has established a number of factors that generally correlate with personal well-being78910.
+(We have already briefly outlined them.)
+They are:

 A healthy body